fryagbye/tinderboxwithquarto/README.md

 }
 ```

 # References

 Anderson, Mark.
 2024.
 “A Tinderbox Reference File.”
 2024.
 Wickham, Hadley, and Garrett Grolemund.
 2016.
 R for Data Science: Import, Tidy, Transform, Visualize,
 and Model Data.
 “O’Reilly Media, Inc.”

 # Restrictions

 It seems that the section label customization function cannot be used in the latest release [ref.
 Cross-references on unnumbered pages fail (PDF) or are mislabeled (HTML)](https://github.com/quarto-dev/quarto-cli/issues/5946).

 If you turn on `$IsUnnumbered` and `$HasSectionLabel`, the display of the quote will be fixed to the number + title, so please turn off `$IsUnnumbered`.

 Please do not use parentheses in note titles.
 The section label list is not being generated correctly.

+# main